botpress/botpress/docs/guide/docs/advanced/hosting.md

 heroku config:set DATABASE=postgres --app $APP_NAME
 ```

-You don't have to change anything else, since Heroku will define the DATABASE_URL environment variable with the required parameters.
+You don't have to change anything else since Heroku will define the DATABASE_URL environment variable with the required parameters.
 It is also possible to find your Postgres credentials on the Heroku dashboard: Overview > Heroku Postgres > Settings > View Credentials.

 ## AWS

-These steps shows how to deploy manually your bot on Amazon EC2.
+The steps below show how to deploy your bot on Amazon EC2 manually.
 Create a new instance on EC2 (or use an existing one), and type the following commands:

 ```bash
 sudo apt update